Auckland port turns in 'reasonable' half-year profit

 The six months saw several board changes.

-Chair Bill Osborne and deputy chair Andrew Bonner retired.
+Chairman Bill Osborne and deputy chairman Andrew Bonner retired.

-Jan Dawson, one of three new directors, was named new chair.
-Dawson is a former chair of Westpac NZ and deputy chair of Air NZ.
+Jan Dawson, one of three new directors, was named chairwoman.
+Dawson is a former chairwoman of Westpac NZ and deputy chair of Air NZ.

-The other two new faces are Steve Reindler, a director of Z Energy and Steel and Tube, and Geoff Plunket, chair of Blis Technologies and a former Port Otago chief executive.
+The other two new faces are Steve Reindler, a director of Z Energy and Steel and Tube, and Geoff Plunket, chairman of Blis Technologies and a former Port Otago chief executive.